readthedocs/readthedocs.org/docs/user/guides/connecting-git-account.rst

 ==============================================================

 In this how to article,
-you are shown the steps to connect an account on GitHub, Bitbucket, or GitLab with your Read the Docs account.
+you are shown the steps to connect an account on |git_providers_or| with your Read the Docs account.
 This is relevant if you have signed up for Read the Docs with your email or if you have signed up using a Git provider account and want to connect additional providers.

-If you are going to import repositories from GitHub, Bitbucket, or GitLab, you should connect your Read the Docs account to your Git provider first.
+If you are going to import repositories from |git_providers_or|, you should connect your Read the Docs account to your Git provider first.

 .. note::

-   If you signed up or logged in to Read the Docs with your GitHub, Bitbucket, or GitLab credentials, you're all done.
+   If you signed up or logged in to Read the Docs with your |git_providers_or| credentials, you're all done.
 Your account is connected ✅️.
    You only need this how-to if you want to connect additional Git providers.